Intermittent fasting (IF) is a popular health trend that is claimed to provide several health benefits.

 16/8 method: Includes fasting for 16 hours and having an 8 hour window for eating.

 Alternate day method: Alternatives between a fasting day and eating day throughout the week.

 The Warrior method: Involves eating very little during the day, and feasting on one huge meal at night.

 Skipping meals: As the name describes, this method involves skipping meals on occasion.

 Several studies have found intermittent fasting to be beneficial for health in a variety of ways.
 Some of those benefits include:

 Insulin resistance is a condition in which the cells don’t respond well to the hormone insulin, which results in a buildup of glucose in the blood.
-This can increase the risk for developing type 2 diabetes.
+This can increase the risk for developed health conditions.